-The Endpoint Basecamp deployment script would fail when Application Control is enabled due to the following reasons:
+The Endpoint Basecamp deployment script may fail when Application Control is enabled due to the following reasons:

-A. If the enforcement is "Block unrecognized software until it is explicitly allowed",
+If the enforcement is set to "Block unrecognized software until it is explicitly allowed".

 This is an expected behavior to block the deployment script.

-B. If the enforcement is "Block unrecognized software until it is explicitly allowed" and Maintenance mode is enabled.
+If the enforcement is set to "Block unrecognized software until it is explicitly allowed" and Maintenance mode is enabled.

 We are aware of this issue and it is currently being worked on to get fixed.
 You may check the workaround below to be able to proceed with the installation.